lukechesser/Montreal-Collective/README.md

 6. **facebook** (optional): preferrably all lowercase.

 As for the image/logo, fire up Photoshop and [download this template PSD](http://cl.ly/T8j5).
 If you turn on the guidelines, make sure your logo fits inside the inner guidelines and is roughly centered.
 Preferrably, use a background color other than white (it makes your company standout more and looks less boring).
-Save the image as a JPEG (high-quality is fine, because it gets run through a minimizer before deploying anyways). **Put the logo in the `_img` directory**. *Not the `img` directory*.
+Save the image as a JPEG (high-quality is fine, because it gets run through a minimizer before deploying anyways). **Put the logo in the `_img` directory, not the `img` directory**.

 **Commit and push.
 Then open up a pull-request.**